 Cyclothymic disorder presents with the least severe symptoms of the various bipolar disorders but still manifests as bouts of both depression and mania.
 However, these episodes do not cause major disruptions to daily life that the other forms of untreated bipolar disorder often do.
 Symptoms of both hypomania and depression have to be present for one to two years for someone to be diagnosed with this condition.
 Cyclothymic disorder is most commonly seen in younger people.

 This type of bipolar disorder does not fall within any of the other three categories.
 It can be challenging to diagnose because manic symptoms and to treat mania symptoms.
 Depressive symptoms and a depressed mood may have rapid cycling and may not follow a predictable pattern as they might in the other types of this disorder.
 This diagnosis may be made when an individual meets some but not all the criteria for bipolar disorder, and when other conditions that might cause similar symptoms have been ruled out by the diagnosing mental health professional.
 They may then recommend similar treatment methods to those commonly suggested for other types of bipolar disorder.

-There are many different quizzes and questionnaires for bipolar disorder symptoms online.
+There are many different online quizzes and questionnaires for various mental disorders including depression, eating disorders, anxiety, and bipolar disorder.
 Some are relatively in-depth, with dozens of detailed questions about behavior, experiences, and symptoms.
 Others are quick and to the point, asking basic questions to ascertain whether or not symptoms of mania and depression are present.